elastic/connectors/scripts/stack/README.md

     7. Set Connector name and description (optional)
     8. Copy the resulting connector_id, service_type, and api_key into a new entry in the `./scripts/stack/connectors-config/config.yml` fille
     9. Repeat as necessary for all the connectors you wish too create
-2. when complete, temporarily stop the stack via `./scripts/stack/stop-stack.sh`
-3. run `./scripts/stack/run-stack.sh --no-configuration` again to run the full stack without prompting for configuration.
+3. run `./scripts/stack/run-stack.sh --no-configuration --connectors-only` again to run the Connectors service without prompting for configuration.
+Once running:
     1. From the main menu, choose "Content" under the "Search" heading
     2. Click on your index name
     3. Click on the "Configuration" tab